priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### GraphQL
+**Concept**: Query language and runtime for APIs that allows clients to request exactly the data they need in a single request.
 **Analogy**: Like a smart waiter who brings you exactly what you ask for, nothing more, nothing less.
 ```python
 import graphene